Visiting Ireland in January: Weather, Packing, and a City-by-City Itinerary

 My January travel to Ireland is usually a mix of city breaks, luxury accommodations (much cheaper in the off season!), and a couple days of music at Temple Bar TradFest in Dublin.

-Though I found the temperatures to be mild, the weather can be wild.
+Though I found the temperatures to be mild, the weather can be wild and varied.
+Rain and wind in the morning often gives way to a clear and brisk afternoon.

 On a past trip as I drove from Doolin to Adare, steely clouds swept low across the sky, pouring rain as they blew past.
-Between the clouds bright blue sky and unfiltered sun created the most brilliant rainbows before a new, heavy cloud brought its downpour.
+Between the clouds, bright blue sky and unfiltered sun created the most brilliant rainbows before a new, heavy cloud brought its downpour.

 I had one trip with quite a bit of snow.
 The few inches of snow didn’t stop us from exploring (we are very used to snowy driving!) and made for some stunning photos.
 Snowplows are rare in Ireland and we encountered few cars on the roads and even fewer visitors at the sites we stopped at.